Body Parts in Chinese 👤 From Head to Toe

 Keeping in theme, let’s add some context to these words by adding in some sentences you might find useful:

-Complete Guide to Basic Chinese Grammar and Sentence Structures
+Complete Guide to Basic Chinese Grammar & Sentence Structures

 Chinese grammar is NOT as hard as you think.
 In fact it’s a lot easier than many other languages.
 Here we introduce some key points and show you the way.